 - What is the average cost to complete a graduate degree at the U of A?

 What are the requirements to transfer in a course?

-- The course must have been regularly offered by a regionally accredited graduate school.
+- The course must have been regularly offered (not special problems or individual study) by a regionally accredited graduate school.

 - The course must have been a bona fide graduate level course, approved for graduate credit and taught by a member of the graduate faculty.